tooevangelist/paysuper-docs/content/en/getting-started/integration.md

     You can open a payment form in a new browser window by URL payment_form_url.

-    Likewise, you can integrate a payment form as an iframe on your site:
+    Likewise, you can integrate a payment form as an iframe on your website:

     {{< highlight javascript >}}
     <iframe src="{payment_form_url}"></iframe>